huawei-noah/bolt/docs/KIT.md

 Kit is an experimental feature based on [Flow](DEVELOPER.md), which aims to simplify the integration of bolt into applications.
 At this stage we are still rapidly exploring different designs.
 In the long run we want to provide symmetrical APIs for different platforms including iOS, Android, etc.

 In the [kit](../kit) directory, you can find the available demo project.
-In order to use the demo, bolt should be compiled first and some [headers and libraries](../kit/iOS/setup_lib_iOS.sh) need to be installed into the project, which is also taken care of in [install.sh](../install.sh).
-Currently we have uploaded an iOS project for image classification.
+In order to use the demo, bolt should be compiled first and some headers and libraries need to be installed into the project, which is also taken care of in [install.sh](../install.sh).
+Currently we have uploaded image classification projects for iOS and Android.

 - # iOS Overview